 To be fair to the brands, the evolution of the running shoe design hasn’t been kind to reflectivity.

-Knit uppers were a rare sight 7 years ago; today, most running shoes use a knit upper in some form or the other.
+Knit uppers were a rare sight 7 years ago.
+Today, most running shoes use a knit upper in some form or the other.

 And when the shoe in question has a single-piece knit upper, it takes more effort to add a reflective layer.
 That’s not an excuse though.
-Shoes like the New Balance 890V7 prove that knit uppers and shiny bits can happily coexist.
+Products like the New Balance 890V7 prove that knit uppers and shiny bits can happily coexist.

-So far, Nike has been consistent with this winter release, and 2019 has the best Shield pack to date.
+So far, Nike has been consistent with this winter release, and 2019 had the best Shield pack to date.
 Asics has also been selling a reflective pack called the ‘Lite-show’ for over 7 years now.
 Everything about the Lite-Show assortment is reflectivity for running in the dark versus being winter-friendly like how the Nike Shield is.

-2) adidas SolarBoost 19 Reflective
+1) adidas SolarBoost 19 Reflective